aktldgms/aktldgms/README.md

   A 2D mobile game developed using Unity and C#.
 This project was my first venture into the process of app publishing and advertisement integration.
 Despite its simplicity, it was a valuable learning experience that taught me about collaboration, project deadlines, and launching a product to a real audience.

 - **FitCal** *(In Development)*
-  A fitness application aiming to revolutionize how users create and manage their workout plans.
-The backend is being developed with Node.js for performance and scalability, while React Native is used to design an intuitive user interface.
-The app name is a combination of “Fit” (short for fitness) and “Cal” (short for calculator), and its slogan is "Stay Fit!"
+  FitCal integrates Node.js for a highly performant backend with React Native for a responsive and interactive user experience, offering dynamic workout creation and tracking tools.
+FitCal combines "Fit" (fitness) and "Cal" (calculator) to reflect its purpose, with the slogan "Stay Fit!" emphasizing its goal.

 ## Education